-The Prehealth Advisor at participating schools will email application instructions no later than December of each year.
-The application deadline is February 1.
+The Prehealth Advisor at participating schools will email application instructions to potential applicants during their sophomore year.

-The TUSM Admissions Committee reviews the applications submitted by interested candidates and invites selected candidates to visit the medical school for an interview.
-Interviews are usually conducted in April.
+The Tufts School of Medicine Admissions Committee reviews the applications submitted by interested candidates and invites selected candidates to visit the medical school for an interview.
+Interviews are typically held in April.
 The Admissions Committee requests selected candidates to forward transcripts to the committee after the spring term grades have been posted.
 After reviewing transcripts, the committee admits candidates to the program.

 Candidates admitted to the program continue their studies at their undergraduate school for the duration of their current academic programs.